skylerreising/game-night-scores-right/README.md

 2. Place Your SQL Scripts:

-   Ensure your SQL scripts (e.g., 001-initial-tables.sql) are located in a folder (for example, SQL Scripts) inside the 6.
-Data directory.
+   Ensure your SQL scripts (e.g., 001-initial-tables.sql) are located in a folder (for example, SQL Scripts) inside the SQL Scripts directory.

 3. Run the DbUpRunner: